Dead or Alive Xtreme 2

-Dead or Alive Xtreme 2 (デッドオアアライブエクストリーム2, Deddo oa Araibu Ekusutorīmu Tsū) is a 2006 video game for the Xbox 360 game console.
-Developed by Team Ninja, it is the sequel to Dead or Alive Xtreme Beach Volleyball.
+is a 2006 video game for the Xbox 360 game console.
+Developed by Team Ninja, it is the sequel to Dead or Alive Xtreme Beach Volleyball and final game in the series directed by Tomonobu Itagaki.
 The title expands upon the activities available in the original, supplementing beach volleyball with additional beach-related minigames.

 Gameplay

 Much like its predecessor Dead or Alive Xtreme Beach Volleyball, DOA Xtreme 2 features a two-week vacation mode, where the player can indulge in a variety of activities.
 Each day is broken up into three segments (morning, afternoon, and evening), where players can perform a single activity during each.

 In Dead or Alive Xtreme 2, players are able to play as any of the nine women present in the series at the time of the game's release.
 Each woman in the game has certain items and hobbies which she likes or dislikes, and these preferences influence her reaction upon receiving a gift.
 Characters also each have an individual favorite color, again affecting their like or dislike of a certain item (and the wrapping paper used to wrap it).
 Kokoro did not appear in Dead or Alive Xtreme Beach Volleyball and hence is a new addition to the cast of available volleyball players.

 The game puts a strong emphasis on friendship; players (playing as one of the women) must befriend the other female characters by buying them gifts they enjoy from the various stores on the island, playing pool-hopping and playing butt battles.
 Doing so will increase the bond between the two characters.

 The former "main event" from Dead or Alive Xtreme Beach Volleyball, beach volleyball is once again present.
 Similar to the original, players must have a partner in order to compete in a two-on-two 7-point volleyball match.
 The gameplay has been modified to make the game slightly more difficult and to add variety.
 While there are still only two buttons necessary for gameplay (pass/block and bump/spike), greater manual control is required as, unlike the original, the women will not automatically maneuver themselves into the best formation.
 In the online mode, two players can compete against each other, each having a computer-controlled partner.
 Lastly, the camera has been slightly modified to address the criticism that the one in the original game moved erratically or too frequently.
 The offline two player "Exhibition" mode from the previous game has been removed, forcing players who wish to play against other players to do so via Xbox Live.

 An all new game mode which allows the women to race on jet skis, either offline or on Xbox Live.
 The game has been compared to the Wave Race series.

 Aside from the main beach volleyball mode, this is the only mini-game which supports multiplayer play via Xbox Live, making all others single-player only: